 Uplander comfortably seats seven, with a choice of individual captain's chairs or a two-place bench seat in the second row.
 And it takes care of its passengers in a well-designed, nicely finished interior.
 The base LS model offers a high level of standard equipment, including a subscription to GM's OnStar tele-aid service.
-Uplander also offers the unique PhatNoize removable hard drive, which allows its onboard entertainment system to play or display everything from MP3 music files to family photos to video games to the latest movie releases.
+StabiliTrak electronic stability control is now standard on all extended-length passenger models.
+A removable hard drive called Phatnoise is available that allows the onboard entertainment system to play or display everything from MP3 music files to family photos to video games to the latest movie releases.

 We're not sure about any of this SUV stuff, because to us the Uplander looks like a minivan with a prominent, slightly awkward snout.
 It won't fool many people.
 In virtually every respect the Uplander is a minivan, with the many advantages minivans offer, including a low step-in and load lift heights compared to the typical SUV.